-In April 2017, Avino completed an updated Preliminary Economic Assessment ("PEA") of re-treating the Avino mine tailings which includes the results from the Company's recent 2016 Resource Estimate (see news release dated September 26, 2016).
-The PEA was prepared in accordance with National Instrument 43-101, a compliant Technical Report is being completed by Tetra Tech Canada Inc. ("Tetra Tech"), and the PEA will be filed on SEDAR and with the U.S. Securities and Exchange Commission by May 26, 2017.
+In April 2017, Avino completed an updated Preliminary Economic Assessment ("PEA") of re-treating the Avino mine tailings which includes the results from the Company's 2016 Resource Estimate (see news release dated September 26, 2016).
+The PEA was prepared in accordance with National Instrument 43-101, with a compliant Technical Report being completed by Tetra Tech Canada Inc..